fneum/academic-kickstart/content/home/teaching.md

 | Seminar | [Energy Informatics](https://i11www.iti.kit.edu/teaching/winter2018/energieseminar/index) | KIT | WS 18/19 |
 | Tutorial | [Energy System Modelling](https://nworbmot.org/courses/esm-2018/) | KIT | SS 18 |

 We are always looking for keen and enthusiastic master students to work in our group.
-If you're interested in writing a thesis or work as research / teaching assistant, please send a CV and a short personal statement via e-mail.
+If you're interested in writing a thesis, please send a CV and a short personal statement via e-mail.

 ## Open Thesis Projects

 * Currently there are no futher thesis topics available.

 ## Ongoing Thesis Projects

 * Master: Benefits of Industry Relocation for the European Energy Transition, TUB, 2022